git-ecosystem/git-credential-manager/docs/github-apideprecation.md

-This means Git credential helpers such as [Git Credential Manager (GCM) for Windows](https://github.com/microsoft/Git-Credential-Manager-for-Windows), and old versions of [GCM Core](https://aka.ms/gcmcore) that offer username/password flows **will not be able to create new access tokens** for accessing Git repositories.
+This means Git credential helpers such as [Git Credential Manager (GCM) for Windows](https://github.com/microsoft/Git-Credential-Manager-for-Windows), and old versions of [GCM](https://aka.ms/gcmcore) that offer username/password flows **will not be able to create new access tokens** for accessing Git repositories.